What is the Azure free account?

 - United States

-Can I apply any of my $200 credit towards Azure Marketplace offers?
+Can I apply any of my $200 credit toward Azure Marketplace offers?

 No, your credit can’t be applied to Azure Marketplace offers.
 However, many Azure Marketplace partners offer free trials and/or free tier plans for their solutions.